 - Visit New Zealand’s National Aquarium

-- Explore the regional musuem: MTG Hawke’s Bay
+- Explore the regional museum: MTG Hawke’s Bay

 - Self-guided tour of the Napier Prison